Understanding Log Management: Issues and Challenges

 Log Management Issues - When (And What) To Automate

-Log management is, like most types of software, heavily reliant on automatization.
+Like most types of software, Log management is heavily reliant on automatization.
 Data that is practically impossible to sort through by (human) hand is ordered, sorted, and analyzed by the program.
 Left to its own devices, your log management tool (LMT) will do its best to carry out the job according to its (pre)set parameters, but this is hardly an ideal solution.

-New threats and problems are cropping up every day, and while your LMT is designed to help you identify and deal with them, a dedicated human in charge of steering its functioning and setup is needed to bring out the real benefits of log management best practices.
+New threats and problems are cropping up every day.
+While your LMT is designed to help you identify and deal with them, a dedicated human in charge of steering its functioning and setup is needed to bring out the real benefits of log management best practices.

 Knowing what to automate and what to do by yourself is an acquired skill in itself.
 And, like any other skill, it requires practice, time, training, and human devotion to get the most of it.

-Archiving log files is a necessary way to reduce the amount of data you have to keep on your local servers and hard drives.
-Depending on your needs, log data is usually saved locally for up to 30 days, but you will often need to search for something that has happened several months (or even years) ago to identify the entry point of the problem or incursion.
+Archiving log files reduces the amount of data you have to keep on your local servers and hard drives.
+Depending on your needs and compliance requirements, log data is usually saved locally for up to 30 days.
+However, you may also want historical log data to identify the entry point of a problem or incursion that happened several months (or even years).

-This is done not just for security and system problems, but primarily for auditing purposes.
-Some regulatory audits require you to keep your log data for three to five years, and others may even mandate it be kept, for all intents and purposes, forever.
+Although historical data is used for security and system problems, it’s primarily for auditing purposes.
+Some regulatory audits require you to keep your log data for three to five years, and others may even mandate it be saved, for all intents and purposes, forever.

-Of course, these logs aren’t stored in their raw form, but are compressed - in a lossless format - to reduce their size.
+These logs are compressed in a lossless format to reduce log size instead of being stored in their raw form.
 You can choose to import them into your program whenever you want to, or have to, make use of them.
 This makes auditing a much more painless and agile procedure.

 Log Management Issues - Lack of a User-Friendly Interface

-It may seem like a bit of a nitpick, but in actuality - few things can frustrate the user as much as an unintuitive, badly made interface.
+Few things can frustrate the user as much as an unintuitive, poorly made interface.

-User experience goes beyond mere interface design, but it is seen as a sort of foundation for how the user interacts with the application.
+User experience is the foundation for how the user interacts with the application.
 A user interface (UI) that isn’t immediately clear and precise in its visual language can - and will - lead to mistakes, human error, and oversights.

 Log Management Issues - Reporting and Search Features

 Likewise, setting up reports has to be both intuitive and functional.
-Regardless of the time of day (or night), things can always go wrong and it is imperative that reports are sent out as soon as there is a problem, and that they reach the right people in charge.
+Regardless of the time of day (or night), things can always go wrong.
+It is imperative that reports are sent out as soon as there is a problem and reach the right people in charge.
 Reporting also has to be customizable, with the option to send out daily/weekly/monthly reports by email as needed.

 There are many issues and challenges when it comes to log management.
-While it is an indispensable part of modern IT, not every log management tool is created equal and many lack the necessary, sometimes even basic, features required to provide an exhaustive log management solution.
+While it is an indispensable part of modern IT, not every log management tool is created equal.
+Many lack the necessary, sometimes even basic, features required to provide a complete log management solution.

-Graylog comes in both open source and commercial versions, and has all of the above-discussed crucial features, as well as many more, and is a full-scale log management solution that is constantly being updated and expanded upon.
+Graylog comes in both open source and commercial versions.
+It includes all of the above-discussed crucial features plus more.
+In sum, a full-scale flexible and extensible log management solution that adapts to your changing needs.